edgio-docs/edgio-docs/guides/xdn_config.md

 ## sources

-A list of glob patterns identifying which source files should be uploaded when running `xdn deploy --includeSources`.
+A list of glob patterns identifying which source files should be uploaded when running `{{ CLI_NAME }} deploy --includeSources`.
 This option is primary used to share source code with Moovweb support personnel for the purpose of debugging.
-If omitted, `xdn deploy --includeSources` will result in all files which are not gitignored being uploaded to {{ PRODUCT_NAME }}.
+If omitted, `{{ CLI_NAME }} deploy --includeSources` will result in all files which are not gitignored being uploaded to {{ PRODUCT_NAME }}.

 Example: